 Such an initiative requires support.
 Your backing is imperative and will help to uncover the truth so that we may truly begin to assist those in need.
 It is with the humblest of intentions that I ask for your support at this time.
 Please consider helping such a worthy cause.

-Walk With Frank is a not-for-profit corporation (501 c 3 status pending) with the mission of utilizing a variety of media and initiatives to educate the public about the devastating impact of PTSD on military veterans in particular and society in general.
+Walk With Frank is a 501 C-3 not-for-profit corporation (EIN 82-3694913) with the mission of utilizing a variety of media and initiatives to educate the public about the devastating impact of PTSD on military veterans in particular and society in general.

 My work has received numerous praise and accolades.
 I have letters of recommendation from the Australian government for work with their veteran community, U.S. Congress, NYC Mayors’ Office as well as state and local governments.
 They are available upon request.
 Presently I am a member in good standing in the National Veterans Art Museum in Chicago where I talk to inner city students concerning the onset of PTSD, its diagnosis and treatment using art as a vehicle.